J-SNACKKB/FLIP/splits/bind/README.md

 7. 110 = Small + Nucleic
 8. 111 = Small + Nucleic + Metal

-This encoding allows for single-class multiclass and multi-class classification of the binding residues.
+This encoding allows for single-class classification and multi-class classification of the binding residues.
 The final encoding consists of integers from 0 to 7 for each residue, following the binary encoding.

 ### Splits